Is Stash a Scam Stash Invest rating

 Research Tools

-If research tools are important to you, it’s worth noting that Stash Starter is fairly light in this area.
-You’ll generally see a basic ‘About’ section for each security along with a related news feed.
+If research tools are important to you, it is worth noting that Stash Growth does not offer much in this area.
+You can access an ‘About’ section for each security, and there is also a news feed for relevant updates.

 Additional Tools and Services (Partnerships)